StackExchange/dnscontrol/docs/writing-providers.md

 ```

-## Step 12: Vendor Dependencies
+## Step 12: Update Dependencies

-The build process for DNSControl uses the default Go Modules system,
+The build process for DNSControl uses the default Go Modules system.

-which ignores the `vendor` directory.
-However we store a backup copy
+The version of each dependency is stored in `go.mod`, which
-of all dependencies by using the `go mod vendor` command.
-It makes
+is updated by the `go get` command.
-our repo larger, but makes Tom feel better because he's been burnt by
-modules disappearing on him.

-What this means:

 1. If you require a Go dependency, get it using `go get -u`.
 For
    example: